 Just prior to your embryo transfer, the embryos are placed into the tip of a thin embryo transfer catheter.
 The catheter is then passed through the cervical canal to within 15 mm of the top of the uterine cavity, and the embryos are gently released.

 After the embryo transfer, the endometrial lining gently holds the embryo(s) at the top of the uterus.
 There is no restriction on your physical activity.

 A blood pregnancy test is done ten days after the embryo transfer.
 If the pregnancy test is positive, an ultrasound examination is scheduled two weeks later to visualize the implantation site and look for a heartbeat within the embryo.
 Once a heartbeat is seen, there is a 95% probability that the pregnancy will continue to live birth.

 This ultrasound picture shows a six-week pregnancy.
 The pregnancy sac is 25 mm in diameter.
 The baby inside the sac is only 13 mm long.
 It is already possible to distinguish the baby’s head and body and to see the cardiac activity.

 There is no increased risk of birth defects in pregnancies from cryopreserved embryos compared with conceptions conceived through intercourse or using "fresh" embryos.

-Supplementation of estrogen and progesterone must continue until the placenta produces enough of its own estrogen and progesterone to sustain the pregnancy.
+Supplementation of estrogen and progesterone must continue until the placenta produces enough estrogen and progesterone to sustain the pregnancy.
 You will be closely monitored for 6 to 8 weeks as this transition takes place.
 Once all medications are discontinued, you will be referred to your OB doctor for the remainder of your obstetrical care.